alonitac/DevOpsBootcampUPES/tutorials/11_networking_linux_sockets.md

 The first is bound to port 59330 (probably a randomly assigned client port), and the second to the port 631.
 Some process on the local machine must be communicating with the `cupsd` daemon.

+# Self-check questions

+TBD

+# Exercises

+## Exercise 1 - client and server communication over TCP socket

+Using the `./server` application create multiple connections between different clients to the same server.
+Explore the connections in `netstat`'s output.
+Once the server is running, explore `/proc/<pid>/fd` while `<pid>` is the server process id, to see the created socket file for each client.
+Try to run 2 servers on the same machine.
+What is the returned error and why?